instructure/ruby-ffmpeg/README.md

 ### Ruby

-Only guaranteed to work with MRI Ruby 1.9.3 or later.
+Only guaranteed to work with Ruby 2.6 or later.
-Should work with rubinius head in 1.9 mode.
-Will not work in jruby until they fix: http://goo.gl/Z4UcX (should work in the upcoming 1.7.5)

 ### ffmpeg

-The current gem is tested against ffmpeg 2.8.4.
+The current gem is tested against ffmpeg 4, 5 and 6.
 So no guarantees with earlier (or much later) versions.
 Output and input standards have inconveniently changed rather a lot between versions of ffmpeg.
-My goal is to keep this library in sync with new versions of ffmpeg as they come along.
+Our goal is to keep this library in sync with new versions of ffmpeg as they come along.

 On macOS: `brew install ffmpeg`.